-As interconnect contributes an increasingly significant fraction of overall circuit delay, the focus of design methodology is shifting from logic optimization to interconnect optimization.
+S INTERCONNECT contributes an increasingly signifi-A cant fraction of overall circuit delay, the focus of design methodology is shifting from logic optimization to interconnect optimization.
 While this transition has been occurring for over a decade, meeting performance objectives is becoming more and more difficult.
-In recent years, a few successful methodologies achieved timing closure by combining netlist level minimization in logic synthesis with post-placement physical optimizations.
+In recent years, a few successful methodologies achieved timing closure by combining netlist-level minimization in logic synthesis with postplacement physical optimizations.
 This family of solutions is known as physical synthesis.
 Related strategies, including interconnect buffering [21], gate sizing [18], and relocation [1], successfully improved delay.
-In [8], [11], [32], [17], post-placement resynthesis achieved delay improvement with limited placement perturbation, but these techniques are limited to simple signal substitution transformations.
-As the major portion of the critical delay is shifting into interconnect [38], poor design choices during synthesis cannot be easily corrected by limited scale post-placement optimizations.
-Therefore, more accurate delay models have been developed to guide logic synthesis.
-Wire-load models that estimate delay by considering the capacitive load of each net were effective until wire capacitance and resistance became predominant.
-Further knowledge of the impact of placement on wirelength was consequently needed by synthesis algorithms.
+In [8], [11], [17], and [32], postplacement resynthesis achieved delay improvement with limited placement perturbation, but these techniques are limited to simple signal substitution transformations.
+As the major portion of the critical delay is shifting into interconnect [38], poor design choices during synthesis cannot be easily corrected by limited-scale postplacement optimizations.
+Therefore, more accurate delay models have